FAIR2Adapt/knowledge-services/README.md

-# knowledge-services
+# f2a_doc
-This repository provides information related to the user-facing knowledge services.
+This repo contains the documentation for **Fair2ADAPT** WP4 Document for Design dashboards and services Development.